-Graduate courses of instruction are described under the various subjects (pp.132ff.) as an aid in the selection of studies by graduate students.
-They are numbered from 100 upwards.
+Graduate courses of instruction are described under the various subjects, as in Architecture p.
+131, as an aid in the selection of studies by graduate students.
+They are numbered upwards from 100.
 Other courses may often be arranged by the professors in charge to meet the special requirements of students.
-The subjects in which courses are announced for 1896-97 are as follows:
+The subjects in which courses are announced for 1897-98 are as follows:

-Agriculture, Architecture, Botany, Chemistry, Civil Engineering, Danish Language, Economics, Electrical Engineering, French, Geology, Greek, History, Latin, Mechanical Engineering, Municipal and Sanitary Engineering, Pedagogy, Philosophy, Psychology, Theoretical and Applied Mechanics, Zoology.
+Agriculture, Architecture, Botany, Chemistry, Civil Engineering, Danish Language, Economics, Electrical Engineering, French, Geology, Greek, History, Latin, Mechanical Engineering, Municipal and Sanitary Engineering, Pedagogy, Philosophy, Psychology, Theoretical and Applied Mechanics, Zoölogy.